-b) if the current TAI is changed and the current TAI is in the list of TAs for which the S-NSSAI is rejected, the SMF and the UE shall maintain the 5GSM contexts for the established PDU.
+b) if the current TAI is changed and the current TAI is in the list of TAs for which the S-NSSAI is rejected or the UE is outside the NS-AoS of the S-NSSAI, the SMF and the UE shall maintain the 5GSM contexts for the established PDU.

 The session management for partial network slice is not applicable to the PDU session established for onboarding services in SNPN.